groucho75/alo-easymail/readme.txt

 == Changelog ==

 = 2.10.0 =
+* Added: now unsubscribed emails are stored in md5, not plain yet
 * Updated: added max-width css rule for images in bundled newsletter themes
 * Updated: added some css classes to messages in subscription page
 * Fixed: a warning about Polylang function check